- Define family engagement.

 It’s important to realize that family engagement can look different and take on many forms.
 What family engagement means and looks like depends on the unique characteristics and the individual comfort levels and understanding of each family.

-To help make sure that families are committed to their child’s learning and engaged in the child development and school-age programs, families should be invited to participate at whatever level they feel most comfortable.
+To help make sure that families are committed to their child’s learning and engaged in program, families should be invited to participate at whatever level they feel most comfortable.
 Does participation mean monthly meetings or taking part in a parent advisory committee?
 (And are meeting minutes from the parent advisory committee shared with all parents?)
 Does participation mean donating cookies for a bake sale?
 Going on a field trip with the class?
 It is important for families to feel supported and recognized for the ways in which they are able and choose to participate and engage—from bringing their child to the program each day to sharing their concerns or serving on committees.

 Importance of Family Engagement

-Family engagement can benefit children, parents, families, teachers, and program quality in various ways.
+Family engagement benefits children, families, teachers, and program quality in various ways.
 Can you remember what caring adults in your family, community or schools did to help you grow and develop?

-Families are their children’s first teachers and they have a powerful effect on their young children’s development.
+Families are a child’s first teachers and they have a powerful effect on young children’s development.
 Family engagement during the first years of life can support a child’s readiness for school and ongoing academic and lifelong success.
 Research shows that when children have involved parents, the results are very positive, especially over the long term (A New Wave of Evidence, 2002).

 Taking a “Why Not” Approach